FacePafes/kspman/README.md

 ## how it works
 - install a mod (zip file or url)
 - it is extracted and added to a local index
-- the index tracks what files belong to what mod
+- the index (`kspman_manifest.txt`) tracks what files belong to what mod
 - right click to enable/disable mods (renames to .disabled)
-- uninstall uses the tracked file list for clean removal
+- uninstall uses the tracked file list for removal via bat
 - you choose when to replace mods with newer versions

 ---

 ## updates
-as of v0.1 kspman does not automatically check for updates.
+as of v0.2 kspman does not automatically check for updates.

 when you want to update a mod: you manually install the new version via zip or url.